New York Feminist Art Institute: Ceres Gallery

 Ceres Gallery is a feminist, not-for-profit, alternative gallery in New York City, dedicated to the promotion of contemporary women in the arts.
-Ceres provides an exhibition space that enhances public awareness and helps remediate women’s limited access to commercial galleries.
-It also serves as a supportive base for a diversity of artistic and political views.
-Over the years Ceres has encouraged not only artists but writers, musicians, dancers, poets and storytellers to perform in the gallery and take risks with their work that might not be possible in a commercial setting.
-The members of Ceres Gallery believe the arts provide an important social service - that art has the power to educate, enhance and enrich the quality and depth of people’s lives.
+It provides an exhibition space intended to increase public awareness of women's art and to address women's historically limited access to commercial galleries.
+The gallery also serves as a space for a range of artistic and political views.
+Over the years Ceres has encouraged not only artists but writers, musicians, dancers, poets and storytellers to perform in the gallery.
+According to the gallery, its members regard the arts as an important social service, holding that art has the capacity to educate and to enrich people's lives.

 Ceres provides a showcase for women artists regardless of age, artistic style or commercial viability to exhibit their work in New York City, many for the first time.
 All work meets professional standards of excellence but is not restricted in style, medium or theme.
 Through its progressive programing, the Gallery has become a gathering place for educational and community activities and in addition to providing the general public with a place to expand their knowledge of contemporary art is also a place for women artists to gather for support and friendship.
 Many artistic and political events are presented throughout the year with participation by gallery artists, artists not affiliated with the gallery and others from the larger arts community.
 The gallery operates as a cooperative which means members vote on all decisions including the review of possible new members and they participate in monthly meetings to plan the overall direction of the gallery.
-In addition, Ceres has a professional Director to facilitate the smooth running of all programs and exhibitions.
+In addition, Ceres has a professional Director, Stefany Benson, to facilitate the smooth running of all programs and exhibitions.
 Currently, Ceres has a roster of showing artists from the New York metropolitan area and from across the country with a small number from countries outside the U.S.

-Ceres Gallery was founded in 1984 by Rhonda Schaller, Polly Lai and Darla Bjork, in conversation with NYFAI director, artist Nancy Azara as a program of the New York Feminist Art Institute (NYFAI, 1979–1990).
-Early members included: Carol Goebel, Phyllis Rosser, Joan Arbeiter, Sandra Branch and Vivian Tsao.
+Ceres Gallery was founded in 1984 by Rhonda Schaller, Polly Lai and Darla Bjork, and Regina Corritore in conversation with NYFAI director, artist Nancy Azara as a program of the New York Feminist Art Institute (NYFAI, 1979–1990).
+Early members included: Carol Goebel, Phyllis Rosser, Joan Arbeiter, Sandra Branch, Regina Corritore, and Vivian Tsao.
 The gallery was first located at 91 Franklin Street in Tribeca on the ground floor of the building which housed the New York Feminist Art Institute (NYFAI).
 Large salon style shows, joint exhibitions and others were held yearly such as: “Reflections: Women in Their Own Image” and “Heroic Female: Images of Power.”
 In 1993 it moved to 584 Broadway in SoHo where it remained until 2003.
-Today, Ceres Gallery has 2000+ square feet in one of Chelsea’s premier art destination buildings, The Landmark Arts Building, 547 West 27th Street.
-Members still at Ceres include Carol Goebel, Phyllis Rosser and Vivian Tsao.
+Ceres Gallery has 2000+ square feet in one of Chelsea's premier art destination buildings, The Landmark Arts Building, 547 West 27th Street.
+Members still at Ceres include Carol Goebel, Phyllis Rosser, Regina Corritore, and Vivian Tsao.

+In 2024 Ceres Gallery celebrated its 40th anniversary.
+It has fifty artists from the New York metropolitan area, across the United States, and other countries.